Surgical Critical Care Fellowship

 The Children's Hospital Los Angeles offers a one year fellowship in pediatric surgical critical care for residents who have completed a minimum of three years of training in general surgery.
 This fellowship program was first accredited by the Residency Review Committee (RRC) of the Accreditation Council for Graduate Medical Education (ACGME) in 2007.
 We accept only one resident annually.

-- The objective of the program is to engage the PSCCR in primary educational activities focusing on general surgical conditions, trauma, burns, surgical-oncology, cardiothoracic surgery, high risk pregnancy and organ transplantation.
+- The objective of the program is to engage the PSCCR in primary educational activities focusing on general surgical conditions, trauma, burns, pediatric intensive care patients and neonatal intensive care patients.
 The fellow is responsible for the management of all pediatric surgical critical care patients in each assigned rotational critical care unit.
-The fellow spends two months at the LAC + USC Medical Center doing electives in the Surgical Critical Care Unit – Trauma, the Burn Unit, and/or the Obstetrics and Gynecology Unit.
+The fellow spends two months at the LAC + USC Medical Center doing rotations in the Surgical ICU and Burn/Trauma Unit.
+The fellow will also spend one month at Cedars Sinai Medical Center doing a rotation in their Surgical ICU unit.

 Program Fast Facts